Tornado outbreak sequence of May 2003: Stockton, Missouri

-Franklin, Kansas
+Franklin, Kansas – Liberal, Missouri

-A large tornado touched down in Neosho County, Kansas at 4:32 pm on May 4.
+A large tornado touched down in Neosho County, Kansas, at 4:32 pm on May 4.
 The tornado was initially about 250 yd wide and produced F2 damage as it crossed into Crawford County.
 Aerial damage surveys indicate an increase in width and intensification as the tornado approached the community of Ringo (5 mi east of Girard), in Crawford County.
 Dramatic scouring of the ground was observed, homes were swept from their foundations, and heavy objects such as vehicles were tossed long distances (over 100 yd).
-The NWS described the damage in this portion of the track as "high-end F4", though it is speculated that they tornado could have reached F5 intensity in this area.
+The NWS described the damage in this portion of the track as "high-end F4", though it is speculated that the tornado could have reached F5 intensity in this area.
 As it passed Ringo and entered the unincorporated town of Franklin (5 mi north of Frontenac), the path reached over 1/2 mi wide at points.
 Major devastation occurred in Franklin, as numerous buildings and homes were demolished, with some swept away. and Three people were killed in town, and 20 others were injured.
 The tornado continued producing "high end F4" damage to homes as it passed the town of Mulberry, where a train was derailed from the winds of the storm, and crossed into Barton County, Missouri.
 In Missouri, the twister demolished several farm houses, killing an 88-year-old man.
 Some of the homes were swept completely away.
 Its path began to narrow several miles into Missouri; video and eyewitness accounts suggest that the tornado was "roping out" at this point.
-It finally lifted to the north of Liberal, Missouri after having traveled for approximately 35 mi.
+It finally lifted to the north of Liberal, Missouri, after having traveled for approximately 35 mi.
 Almost immediately after the Franklin tornado lifted, a second large tornado was reported to have touched down on the east side of Liberal.
-The Franklin tornado was covered on an episode of The Weather Channel's Storm Stories, and was described by meteorologist Jim Cantore as "one of the most violent tornadoes ever caught on film- a twister that would shred southeast Kansas".
+The Franklin tornado was covered on an episode of the Weather Channel's Storm Stories, and was described by meteorologist Jim Cantore as "one of the most violent tornadoes ever caught on film- a twister that would shred southeast Kansas".